-- Brand awareness How familiar people are with your brand through its attributes or images.
+- Brand awareness How familiar people are with your employer brand through its attributes or images.

 - Quality of candidate – an experienced HR team will be able to give quantifiable feedback on the quality of applicants.

-However large or small your company is, you’ll need to invest time and money in employer branding to attract and retain good people.
+However large or small your company is, you’ll need to invest time and money in your employer brand to attract and retain good job seekers.
 As the unemployment rate drops and the number of job vacancies increases, only companies who have got their employer branding right will be able to snap up the best talent.

 How can Qualtrics products enhance your employer brand?

 You can turn your employer brand into an instantly recognisable and revered image for your company.
 This requires: